Art Nouveau: A Revolution in Art at the Turn of the Century

 Modern in Russia

-Architect Fyodor Shekhtel
+Architect Fyodor Schechtel

 Spanish Modernism

-Architect Antoni Gaudí
+Architect Antonio Gaudí

 Influence and Legacy

-• Neo-Romanticism, emphasizing emotional expression
+• Neoromanticism, emphasizing emotional expressiveness

-• Neo-Classical style, reinterpreting classical forms
+• Neoclassical style, reinterpreting classical forms

 When did the Art Nouveau style emerge?